syncfusion-content/flutter-docs/Flutter/range-slider/overview.md

 ---
 layout: post
 title: Overview of Syncfusion Flutter Range Slider
-description: Syncfusion flutter range slider provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.
+description: Syncfusion Flutter range slider provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.
-platform: flutter
+platform: Flutter
 control: SfRangeSlider
 documentation: ug
 ---

 # Overview of range slider

-Syncfusion flutter range slider provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.
+Syncfusion Flutter range slider provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.

 ![Range slider overview](images/overview/range-slider-overview.png)